adamfisk/LittleProxy/performance/README.md

 machine as the Jetty server, thereby cutting out the network as a factor.

-The JMeter test uses 4 concurrent threads to generate requests to [germany.html] (site/wikipedia/germany.html) 200 times each, with no delay in between.
+The JMeter test uses 4 concurrent threads to generate requests to [germany.html] (site/wikipedia/germany.html).
+Each thread makes 200 consecutive requets with no delay in between.
 To simulate a normal browser, JMeter looks for resources referenced in the page and loads those with each page as well.

 TODO - try adding in a delay and see if that makes Apache and node-http-proxy happier.